aleksejs1/obsidian-contact-sync-plugin/README.md

 - Each contact is matched using its `id` stored in the YAML frontmatter.

 - If a contact already exists (by `id`), the plugin updates only the frontmatter.
 Existing user-defined frontmatter properties and free-text content below the frontmatter are preserved and **never overwritten**.

+- There's an option to change the note title if a contact's name changes.
+Links in notes will automatically update if this option is enabled in the settings.

 - If there is more than one piece of information for a given property (e.g., multiple phone numbers or multiple birthdays), the plugin appends a number to the property name.
 For example: